dehre/beaglebone-stuff/ifttt/README.md

 ## Interacting with the SHT21 Temperature Sensor + Circuit

+Instead of generating a random temperature each time the program is run, you could easily use the SHT21 sensor to measure the real one.
 Check the [`i2c`](https://github.com/dehre/beaglebone-stuff/blob/main/i2c/README.md) directory for details on setting it up.

 ## Making HTTP Requests